 - to administer our Sites and for internal operations, including troubleshooting and statistical purposes;

 - to ensure that content from our Sites are presented in the most effective manner for you and for your computer;

-- to improve our Sites to ensure that content is presented in the most effective manner for you and for your computer;
+- to improve our Sites, their security and to ensure that their content remains up to date and presented in the most effective manner for you and for your computer;

 - to allow you to participate in interactive features of our service, when you choose to do so;